 Determined to end the state’s opioid overdose and addiction epidemic, he formed the Oklahoma Commission on Opioid Abuse.
 The commission brought all stakeholders to the table and saw seven pieces of legislation become law in 2018.
 The new laws give more tools to law enforcement personnel, prevents the diversion of opioid prescriptions from flooding the market and holds distributors, manufacturers and businesses accountable through proper oversight.

 Hunter has also filed a lawsuit on the nation’s leading opioid manufacturers for waging a more than decade-long fraudulent marketing campaign that has profited from the anguish of Oklahomans, who have become addicted or died because of the crisis.
-The trial date is set for May 2019 in Cleveland County in front of a jury of Oklahomans.
+The trial is currently underway in Cleveland County.

 He is also prosecuting the minority within the minority of doctors who over prescribe, use their prescribing authority unlawfully or run pill mills.

 Through the consumer protection unit, Hunter’s office has successfully prosecuted scam artists, shutting down their illicit enterprises.
 During his time in office, the consumer protection unit has returned over half a million dollars to victims through refunds or restitution.